net-daemon/docs/docs/v2/started/installation.md

 Vol | Description
 -- | --
-/data | The volume of the netdaemon folder should be mapped to `/data` [See how to setup the correct folder here](installation.md#folder-structure-and-where-to-map-the-docker-volume)
+/data | The volume of the NetDaemon folder should be mapped to `/data` [See how to setup the correct folder here](installation.md#folder-structure-and-where-to-map-the-docker-volume)

-### Folder structure and where to map the docker volume
+### Folder structure and where to map the Docker volume
 The `~/netdaemon_config` need to point to the `netdaemon` folder.
 See image below.
 The **red arrow** in the example configuration below points to the folder that should be mapped to the `/data`!

 ![](/img/docs/installation/folder_structure_netdaemon.png)